Accessibility Legislation Engagement Report

 Throughout the engagement process, participants shared their enthusiasm and support for accessibility legislation.
 Many participants said this legislation will improve the lives of people with disabilities.
 Several themes became clear from the surveys, forums and written submissions.
 While there were different views about key areas, timelines and how to make sure the legislation is followed, the following highlights had wide agreement and support.

 The highlights and themes we talk about here are the most popular ideas and suggestions that we heard during public engagement.
+(External link)

 Include People with Disabilities